BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - If the channel has been opened successfully
     - MUST release the preimage and therefore complete the payment.
     - MUST set the payment state to `PAID`.
-- If the channel open failed
+- If the payment times out and the channel has NOT been opened
     - MUST reject the payment.
     - MUST set the payment state to `EXPECT_PAYMENT`.
+- If the order expired and the channel has NOT been opened
+    - MUST reject the payment.
-- MUST reject the payment before the payment times out or when the order expires.
+    - MUST set the payment state to `FAILED`.

 #### 3.2 Onchain Payment Flow